 Options, Their Types, and How They Work

-Derivative: The option derives its value from that of the underlying stock.
+- Derivative: The option derives its value from that of the underlying asset.
 This underlying value is one of the determinants of the option's price.

-Agreed-upon price: This is known as the strike price, and it doesn't change over time, no matter what happens to the stock price.
-It has that name because you will presumably only strike when the underlying value will make you money.
+- Agreed-upon price: This is known as the strike price.
+It doesn't change over time, no matter what happens to the stock price.
+It has that name because you will strike when the underlying value makes you money.

-Certain period of time: That's the time until the agreed-upon date, known as the expiration date.
+- Certain time period: That's the time until the agreed-upon date, known as the expiration date.
 That's when your option expires.
-You can exercise your option at the strike price on anytime until the expiration date.
+You can exercise your option at the strike price at any time until the expiration date.
 In Europe, you can only exercise it exactly on the expiration date.